MachFrum/Day-5-assignment-PLP-S.E/Day 5.md

     - List the most important features using concise bullet points.
     - Focus on the benefits these features provide.
     - Example:
-        - "TaskMaster Key Features:"
+            - TaskMaster Key Features:
-            - "Intuitive drag- and- drop scheduling."
+            - Intuitive drag- and- drop scheduling.
-            - "Automated deadline reminders."
+            - Automated deadline reminders.
-            - "Progress tracking and reporting."
+            - Progress tracking and reporting.
 -  Use Visuals:
     - Include screenshots or short videos to demonstrate the product's interface and functionality.
 -  Focus on the "Why":